redhat-italy/keycloak-spid-provider/README.md

 ### Deploy into Keycloak

-The instructions consider a *standalone* installation but are applicable to *domain* installations as well (changing the right target directory names).
+The instructions consider a *standalone* installation but are applicable to *managed domain* installations as well (changing the target directory names where it is required).

 Shutdown the Keycloak server.